survivalofthebestfit/survivalofthebestfit/README.md

 ## Contributing
 If you'd like to join the team or can contribute with ideas/feedback, please feel free to shoot any of us an email.

+The project has two components: game-source (everything related to the game) and website-source (the rest of the website).
+They are managed and built separately (see more in the respective folder's README).

-Deploy a new version to Github Pages by merging all changes to the master branch and then run `deploy-gh-pages.sh` which is in the root folder.
+Deploy a new version of the entire project to Github Pages by merging all changes to the master branch and then running `deploy-gh-pages.sh` which is in the root folder.

 ## Acknowledgements
 * NYUAD Interactive Media and the Politics of Code class for educating us and bringing us together